Impact of COVID-19 on neurological, psychological and other mental health outcomes: Disorders of smell (olfaction) and taste (gustation)

 As mentioned above, many COVID-19 patients suffer from disorders of taste or smell.
 41% to 62% of patients (depending on the particular study) have disorders of the sense of smell (olfaction), which can present as anosmia (loss of olfaction), hyposmia (reduced olfaction) or parosmia (distortion of olfaction).
 However, loss of olfaction is not unique to COVID-19; approximately 13% of patients with influenza also lose olfaction, as do patients with MERS-CoV and Ebola virus.
 Among the patients with COVID-19, 50% of patients recover olfaction within 14 days, and 89% of patients have complete resolution of their loss of olfaction within 4 weeks.
 Only 5% of COVID-19 patients experience a loss of olfaction lasting more than 40 days.

-The SARS-CoV-2 virus appears to attack the sustentacullar cells (also referred to as "support cells"), which are the cells that surround and support olfactory receptor neurons.
-Little if any virus directly infects the olfactory receptor neurons themselves.
+The SARS-CoV-2 virus appears to attack the olfactory epithelium (sustentacullar or "support" cells), which are the cells that surround and support olfactory receptor neurons.
+Little if any virus directly infects these neurons themselves.
 However, SARS-CoV-2 infection of the sustentacullar cells can lead to desquamation (shedding) of the olfactory epithelium, with collateral loss of olfactory receptor neurons and anosmia.
 However, the olfactory epithelium is continually regenerated, and neurons that are damaged are typically replaced in about 14 days.
 The nerve cells controlling taste, termed the gustatory nerve cells, turn over even faster, being renewed in about 10 days.

 Clinical help exists for patients experiencing disorders of olfaction.
 Patients who experience of loss of smell for longer than two weeks are recommended to obtain olfactory training.
 Olfactory training helps to "teach" the new olfactory neurons how to link with the brain so that odors can be noticed and then recognized.
 Personal accounts of the process of olfactory training post COVID-19 infection have been covered in media outlets such as the New York Times.
 Patients experiencing loss of smell for more than 2 weeks are also recommended to obtain a referral to an ear nose and throat (ENT) physician.
 Oral corticosteroid therapy can help, but is optional. alpha-lipoic acid is another remedy that has been proposed, but the accumulated literature on this suggests that it does not improve symptoms or recovery.